 Twice a year, the Zapier team gets together at a company retreat.
-We plan what we'll do next, and catch up on what's happened with our teammates over the last six months.
-The rest of the year, we manage to work together across seven time zones, using Slack, GoToMeeting, and some sheer effort to stay connected.
+The rest of the year, we manage to work together across 17 time zones, using Slack, Zoom, and some sheer effort to all stay connected.

-Face it: the best job for you might not be in your hometown, and you might work better when you aren't shackled to a 9-to-5 workday.
-And that's ok with a remote position, as long as you can manage the time shift.
+The best job for you might not be in your hometown, and you might work better when you aren't shackled to a 9-to-5 workday.
+And that's ok on a distributed team, as long as you can manage the time shift.
 Your team will likely get more done, and you'll be able to provide better support for your customers—but you'll also need to figure out how to make the world feel a bit smaller.

-After six years of remote work—for companies in India, Canada, Australia, and the U.S.—I've learned how to make the most of the pros and overcome the cons that crop up when the world is your office.
-Here are five tips that you can use to take advantage of a time shift, and six ways to tackle the most common problems that a remote teams faces.
+After years of working remotely—for companies in India, Canada, Australia, and the U.S.—I've learned a lot.
+Here's a sneak peek, but keep reading for tips on how to make the most of the pros and overcome the cons that crop up when the world is your office.

-"Letting people work remotely is about … getting access to the best people wherever they are," write Basecamp co-founders Jason Fried and David Heinemeier Hansson in their book Remote: Office Not Required.
-Remote job board We Work Remotely says hiring a distributed team can help you "find the most qualified people in the most unexpected places."
+"Letting people work remotely is about getting access to the best people wherever they are," write Basecamp co-founders Jason Fried and David Heinemeier Hansson in their book Remote: Office Not Required.

-That's music to the ears of metropolitan-based startups, like those in Silicon Valley and London fighting to hire great employees in a crowded market.
+That's music to the ears of metropolitan-based startups, like those in Silicon Valley and London, fighting to hire great employees in a crowded market, as well as companies not based near urban centers.
 As Automattic founder Matt Mullenweg wrote, "If 95% of great programmers aren't in the U.S., and an even higher percentage not in the Bay Area, set up your company to take advantage of that fact as a strength, not a weakness."
 But hiring from anywhere only works with one crucial element: a time shift.

 It's possible to hire people around the globe and still have your whole team working 9-to-5 at your office's time zone—after all, plenty of people work night shifts—but it's not optimal.

-"The problems with remote work are more apparent if the team expects remote team members to be available at company timezone rather than theirs," says Mutahhir Ali Hayat, a Pakistan-based developer who has worked on a number of remote teams.
+"The problems with remote work are more apparent if the team expects remote team members to be available at the company's time zone rather than theirs," says Mutahhir Ali Hayat, a Pakistan-based developer who has worked on a number of remote teams.
 "It can quickly lead to burnout."

 The freedom to work from anywhere you desire is an attractive benefit—but it's only true freedom when you can also work whenever you'd like.